-My first Tim Winton was Cloudstreet, bought in 1992, just after he’d won his second Miles Franklin Award.
+My first Tim Winton was Cloudstreet, bought in 1992 shortly after he’d won a second Miles Franklin Award.
 I’ve since added ten more Wintons to my bookcase.
 I enjoyed reading each book, but, for me, none had the wow impact of Cloudstreet.
 And then I read Tim Winton’s latest novel, The Shepherd’s Hut.
 Wow!

 But Jaxie fears the local police will blame him for his father’s death.
 So he takes off on a trek, hiding deep in the scrubby bush, away from roads, heading north to fetch his teenage girlfriend, with a plan to run away together to Darwin or Queensland, somewhere safe from the police, somewhere he can find some peace.
 And then Jaxie meets an old man, living alone in an abandoned shepherd’s hut on the edge of a barren salt lake.

-Tim Winton’s writing gives Jaxie’s voice, bad language, poor grammar and all, a pace which engages and carries the reader through his story, often at breakneck speed.
+Tim Winton’s writing gives Jaxie’s voice, bad language, poor grammar and all, a pace that engages and carries the reader through his story, often at breakneck speed.

 The following is an extract from the first chapter, which Tim Winton read on The Book Show:

 And bugger me, here I am hitting a hundred already and still not even in top gear.
 On squishy upholstery, with one of them piney tree things jiggling off the mirror.
 I’m flying.
 And just sitting on me arse to do it.
 Off the ground.
 Out of the dirt.
 And I’m no kind of beast anymore.

 So what does that make me?
 Someone you won’t see coming, that’s what.
 Something you can’t hardly imagine.